Reassured investigate whether Brits have been turning to…

 However, you’ll be protected should you fall ill with a life-threatening illness in the future.

-As well as life insurance, you may want to take out additional layers of protection during this unpredictable time.
+As well as life insurance, you may want to take out additional layers of protection.
 You may want to consider:

 These payments will often be a percentage of your salary and they can help to ease financial stress if you’re unable to work for a prolonged period of time.

-This can be especially beneficial for those who are self-employed and who won’t experience sick pay from an employer or won’t benefit from the government furlough scheme.
+This can be especially beneficial for those who are self-employed and who won’t experience sick pay from an employer.

 If you need to make essential travel trips abroad (for business or personal reasons) travel insurance is essential in protecting you should you fall ill with the Coronavirus (or any other illness) while you’re away.